jiayihan2020/SummarisedStats/README.md

 ## How to use

 You will only need to change the setting in the ```condensing_excel_output.py```.
-Simply open the python file in an IDE (e.g. Python's built in editor, or VSCode, or Notepad++ etc.) and edit the `working_directory` variable.
+Simply open the python file in an IDE (e.g. Python's built in editor, VSCode, or Notepad++ etc.) and edit the `working_directory` variable.

-Then ensure that the csv file is located in the directory as specified in the `working_directory` variable, and then run the `condensing_excel_output.py` using python.
+Ensure that the csv file(s) is/are located in the directory as specified in the `working_directory` variable, and then run the `condensing_excel_output.py` using python.

-To run the `condensing_excel_output.py` script, simplying press `F5` or `CTRL + F5` (depending on which IDE you use, refer to the IDE help menu for more information).
+To run the `condensing_excel_output.py` script, simply press `F5` or `CTRL + F5` (depending on which IDE you use, refer to the IDE help menu for more information) and the excel file should be generated.